Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 "{
    "title": "MajoraFrameworkExtraBundle documentation released", "headline": "After more than a year after release, MajoraFramework got a proper documentation !", "body": "That\"s amazing, everyone wanted a documentation of this tools package, and now this is done.
-All the team worked very hard to reach this goal, and i would personally thanks my mom who learned me to always push myself off limits !", "category": {
+All the team worked very hard to reach this goal, and i would personally thanks my mom who learned me to always push ambitions to the limit!", "category": {
         "name": "News",
         "website": "www.github.com/LinkValue/MajoraFrameworkExtraBundle"